khirsch/github-api/README.md

 1. Clone this repository to your desktop: `git clone https://github.com/khirsch/githunt.git`
 2. Navigate to the 'githunt' folder
+3. Create a file in the top level of the folder called '.env'
+4. In the '.env' file, type the following: `exports.apiKey = "";`
+5. Insert your Github API personal access token (you can get one [here](https://github.com/settings/tokens)) between the quotes, then save the file.
+6. Edit the ".gitignore" file to include your '.env' file (optional)
-3. Run these commands in the following order:
+7. Run these commands in the following order:
   * `$ npm install`
   * `$ bower install`
   * `$ gulp build`